Managing Multi-jurisdictional Investigations in Latin America

 Several improper conducts such as bribery, influence peddling (it also prohibits a new form of peddling related to public bids) and unlawful participation in administrative procedures while disqualified or banned are now under the scope of application of the SNA’s provisions.
 The penalties include fines, compensatory and punitive damages, disqualification from participation in public procurements, imprisonment of individuals involved, and others.
 The SNA also provides that a company can be sanctioned for conducts carried out by third parties acting on its behalf, or for its benefit.

-The new Mexican anti-corruption laws created a specialised Federal Administrative Court and a special prosecutor's office with enhanced powers to prosecute corruption cases, and granted new powers to public authorities such as the Federal Comptrollership Unit (ASF) and the Ministry of Public Administration (SFP).
-At the same time, the Mexican Congress has blocked the arbitrary removal of the special anti-corruption prosecutor.
+The new Mexican anti-corruption laws created a specialised Federal Administrative Court and a special prosecutor’s office with enhanced powers to prosecute corruption cases, and granted new powers to public authorities such as the Federal Comptrollership Unit (ASF) and the Ministry of Public Administration (SFP).
+And, in April 2018, as part of the improvement of SNA, the Mexican Congress has approved a constitutional amendment in order to strip politicians of immunity.2 At the same time, the Mexican Congress has blocked the arbitrary removal of the special anti-corruption prosecutor.

 The Anti-bribery Law only foresees the administrative liability of companies and relevant administrative proceedings related to corruption acts – the criminal liability of individuals involved in the misconduct is independent from the conviction (or not) of their respective companies under the Anti-bribery Law provisions, and must be judged under the provisions of the Colombian Criminal Code (similarly to Brazil).